The Lost Fort

 was usually higher than the colonnade.

-The Isis temple is a walled area with different buildings instead which moreover have been altered significantly during the 200 years the temple was in use.
+The Isis temple is a walled area with different buildings instead, which moreover have been altered significantly during the 200 years the temple was in use.
 When town walls were added AD 250, the temple was included in the protected area.

-The temple with clouds of incense smoke (I used a flash for that one)
+The temple with clouds of incense smoke

 The first temple area consisted of two small rectangular temples, a latrine (now, that's a luxury you won't find in modern churches) and two simple half-timbered single room houses equipped with hearths and wells.
 They may have served as meeting rooms.

 Changes in the 2nd century enlarged the temple area to 16x16 metres.
-The main building consisted of two larger rooms along a central axis, surrounded by several smaller ones, including a room housing a well - water played an important role in the Isis worship.
+The main building consisted of two larger rooms along a central axis, surrounded by several smaller ones, including a well room - water played an important role in the Isis worship.
 The single door was located opposite the well room.
 Outside the central building, in the inner yard, are three massive stone bases that may have held altars.
 There are also traces of several fire places with remains of burnt offerings, and deposit pits.

 Detail of the outer wall foundation with stucco decoration